erickfis/NOAA-Storm-Database/readme.md

 ![Population Health: fatalities and injuries](readme_files/figure-markdown_strict/health-plot-1.png)

-The single most fatal event was a **HEAT, that occurred in IL, ILZ003, on 1995-07-12, killing 583 people.**
+The single most fatal event was a **HURRICANE, that occurred in LOUISIANA, ORLEANS, on 2005-08-28, killing 638 people.**

 The most fatal event along the time is the **TORNADO.
-It has killed 5636 people until now.**
+It has killed 5873 people until now.**

-The single most injuring event was a **TORNADO, that occurred in TX, WICHITA, on 1979-04-10, injuring 1700 people.**
+The single most injuring event was a **HURRICANE, that occurred in TEXAS, HARRIS, on 2008-09-12, injuring 2400 people.**

 The most injuring event along the time is the **TORNADO.
-It has injuried 91407 people until now.**
+It has injuried 94614 people until now.**

 Economic Damages
 ----------------